-At IDna Group, we have a long history of both creating and working with cultural brands and identities.
+At IDna Group, we have a long history of creating and working with cultural brands and identities.
 Read about our strategy work for Willumsens’s Museum here, and see some of our cultural identities below:

 We were tasked with designing the exhibition identity and graphics.
 The visual expression makes use of lines and typography in order to create the illusion of thread and fabric.

 Following the strategy-work we did for Willumsen’s Museum, we have created a new visual identity for the museum.
 An identity that holds more than just the artist himself – but now to a greater extent, holds his spirit, supporting J. F. Willumsen in being eternally relevant.